Get

 Vocalizations

 The vocalizations of cats and dogs when playing can vary greatly, but both should sound relaxed and happy.
-If you notice your pet start to make high-pitched shrieks or another type of distressed noise, it’s time to break up the play session.
+If you notice your cat hissing or growling or the dog growling or barking intently, or any other type of distressed noise, it’s time to break up the play session.

 Signs of Play